Amarok24/Oxhr/README.md

 # Oxhr
 A Promise-based asynchronous XMLHttpRequest (XHR) wrapper/library OOP class.

+## Modern programmers use fetch, others use Oxhr.

+IMGhere

 - Written in TypeScript (TS module) with no dependencies
 - An alternative to vanilla XMLHttpRequest and fetch
 - An alternative to feature-rich libraries like [axios](https://github.com/axios/axios)